-I am a Solutions and Sales Engineer for Spirion, LLC.
+I am a Solution Engineer for Spirion, LLC.
 My adventure using the data security software began in 2007 as the Indiana University Technology Services Manager for Student Enrollment Services.
 We had an organizational mission to provide a solution that would allow a better understanding our data footprint and the types of data existing on our workstations, servers, and websites.
 As it happens fate guided me to the Identity Finder software (These days known as Spirion - Sensitive Data Manager).

 My first exposure to Identify Finder was in 2007 and I recall being impressed by the ease to a create custom installer for our workstations and how easily it was to review the data sent back from the managed devices.
-This was an empowering moment as a data steward and ultimately has helped the university with compliance (HIPPS and PCI-DSS), audit, all things data warehouse, and security.
+This was an empowering moment as a data steward and ultimately enabled the university with compliance (HIPPA and PCI-DSS), audit, all things data warehouse, and security.
 The software has continued to impress me by the quality of development and flexibility of settings.
-In May of 2015 I moved to an operational security engineer role at Indiana University to implement an enterprise adoption of the software at Indiana University which has been a huge success.
+In May of 2015 I moved to an operational security engineer role to implement an enterprise adoption of the software at Indiana University and was successfully adopted.
 As result of this experience my relationship with the Spirion support, sales, and leadership teams also matured.
-Having first-hand experience managing, implementing strategy, and the adoption of the product, it seemed that joining the Spirion team would allow me to share my real-world expertise with its customers.
+Having first-hand experience managing, implementing strategy, and the adoption of the product, it seemed that joining the Spirion team would allow me to share my real-world expertise with its customers and help with sales.
 Spirion asked me to join the team in 2017!

 During the course of many years administrating the Spirion (Formally Identity Finder) Sensitive Data Manager client and web console services I acquired experiences managing large and small deployments in both centrally and decentralized managed environments.
-As result of these varied experiences I have gained great insight into varied architectural and implementation strategies, real world exposure to managing data, the value of reporting to make decisions, and strategic plans to ensure success.
+As result of these varied experiences I have gained great insight into varied architectural and implementation strategies, real world exposure to managing data, the value of reporting to make decisions, and strategic plans to ensure success by meeting compliance.